Home » Engineering » civil engineering » What is a stone? Types of stone, testing performed on it, Properties and application of stone

 Common Building Stones

-- Basalt and Trap: The structure is medium to fine grained and compact.
-Their colour varies from dark gray to black.
-Fractures and joints are common.
-Their weight varies from 18 kN/`m^3` to 29 kN/`m^3`.
-The compressive strength varies from 200 to 350 N/`mm^2`.
-These are igneous stone.
-They are used as road metals, aggregates for concrete.
-They are also used for rubble masonry works for bridge piers, river walls and dams.
-They are used as pavement.
+1. Basalt and Trap: These igneous stones have a medium to fine-grained, compact structure.
+Their color ranges from dark gray to black.
+Fractures and joints commonly occur in them.
+Their weight ranges from 18 kN/m³ to 29 kN/m³, and their compressive strength ranges from 200 to 350 N/mm².
+Builders use them as road metals, concrete aggregates, and in rubble masonry works for bridge piers, river walls, and dams.
+They also use them as pavement material.

-- Laterite: It is a metamorphic stone.
+5. Laterite: It is a metamorphic stone.
 It is having porous and sponges structure.
 It contains high percentage of iron oxide.
 Its colour may be brownish, red, yellow, brown and grey.
 Its specific gravity is 1.85 and compressive strength varies from 1.9 to 2.3 N/`mm^2`.
 It can be easily quarried in blocks.
-With seasoning it gains strength.
-When used as building stone, its outer surface should be plastered.
+Seasoning increases its strength.
+When used as a building stone, builders should plaster its outer surface to protect it from weathering.

 Type of Stones